|REMIT - Records of wholesale energy market transactions|

 "... the Department will not recommend that the Agency requests information on contracts and details of transactions in relation to those contracts listed in Article 4(1) of Commission Implementing Regulation (EU) No 1348/2014 at least until 31 December 2016.
 This is without prejudice to the possibility of national regulatory authorities requesting such information under national law and to the possibility of the Agency to request additional information in relation to reported data according to Article 6(8) of Commission Regulation (EU) No 1348/2014.
 This letter, and the positions taken therein, represent the view of the Department only, and do not necessarily represent the positions or views of the Agency or of any other office or department of the Agency.
 The relief issued by this letter does not excuse persons relying on it from compliance with any other applicable requirements stipulated in REMIT or in Commission Regulation (EU) No 1348/2014.
 Further, this letter, and the relief contained therein, is based upon the information currently available to the Department.
 Any different, changed or omitted material facts or circumstances might render this no-action relief void."

-Nevertheless, in the Letter of 15 December 2016 ACER's respective Departments said the No-action Relief is extended till 31 December 2017.
+Nevertheless, in the Letter of 15 December 2016 ACER's respective Departments said the No-action Relief was extended till 31 December 2017.

 REMIT reporting agreements